zorn/coursedreamers.com/content/posts/2023/8/30/interactive-feedback-and-tutorial-hell/index.md

 [1]: https://www.amazon.com/exec/obidos/ASIN/0961454733/

-So, as course designers, what can we do to **help our students avoid this paralysis?** My suggestion is to ensure your course is NOT just about content consumption but instead sprinkled with various points of action.
+So, as course designers, what can we do to **help our students avoid tutorial hell paralysis?** My suggestion is to ensure your course is NOT just about content consumption but instead sprinkled with various points of action.
 Specifically, things that can help a student verify their comprehension of the materials and spaces for them to stretch their creative muscles.

 ## Verify student comprehension via automated feedback loops.